 Dress appropriately for class and school events.
 Your appearance says a lot about you.
 Stylish pajama attire is inappropriate for the classroom and hats are not to be worn in class.
 When packing for school, ensure your wardrobe is suitable for varied occasions.
 Semi-formal wear and business attire should be included with your other fashionable “fits.”
 As well, don't forget dress shoes.

 Exhibit good work ethics while working on campus.
 The foundation for successful employment highly correlates with proper job etiquette.
 Work with integrity, be reliable and take pride in your work.
 Model employees easily obtain superior references.

 Discipline yourself and use self-control.
 Be cognizant of your behavior to not bring public embarrassment upon yourself.
 Clean up after yourself in common areas such as dormitory restrooms and the cafeteria and do not litter.
 If you must drink alcoholic beverages, bear in mind that your reputation can be ruined by regularly overindulging.
-Also, freshman and sophomores, the legal drinking age is 21.
+Also, freshmen and sophomores, the legal drinking age is 21.

-Finally, enjoy the college journey while making the best of everyday!
+Finally, enjoy the college journey while making the best of every day!